edestecd/puppet-software/README.md

 While I am sure other versions work, I have not tested them.

 This module supports modern OS X and Ubuntu systems.
-This module has been tested on OS X 10.9 "Mavericks" and Ubuntu 14.04.
+This module has been heavily tested on:

-No plans to support other versions (unless you add it :)..
+* OS X 10.9 Mavericks
+* OS X 10.10 Yosemite
+* Ubuntu Desktop 14.04

+Many classes also support older versions of OS X and Ubuntu.

 ##Development